I provide a safe and friendly place for you

 to talk about whatever is on your mind.

 Linda Hardy MSc.

-Talking can enable you to offload built up emotions that you have been carrying around in your body.
-Many people tell me they feel a huge relief after doing so, like a huge pressure cooker that has been released.
+- Talking can enable you to offload built up emotions that you have been carrying around within yourself.
+Many people tell me that they feel a huge relief after expressing these feelings, like a huge pressure cooker that has been released.

 Some of the areas I can help you with

 If you are seeking a counsellor based in Central Glasgow, I have documented some of the areas I can help with below

 - Counselling for stress and anxiety

 - Help with addiction (food, alcohol, drugs, gambling)

 - Lack of confidence

 - Working through emotions, such as anger, guilt or hurt